brodieG/unitizer/README.md

 TL;DR
 -----

-`unitizer` simplifies creating, reviewing, and debugging tests in R. It automatically stores R expressions and the values they produce, so there is no need for explicit expectations.
+`unitizer` simplifies creation, review, and debugging of tests in R. It automatically stores R expressions and the values they produce, so explicit expectations are unnecessary.
+Every test is easy to write with `unitizer` because testing and using a function are the same.
+This encourages non-trivial tests that better represent actual usage.

 Tests fail when the value associated with an expression changes.
 When run in interactive mode you are dropped directly into the failing test environment so you may debug it.

 `unitizer` is on CRAN: